 Thanks to its excellent high-speed rail system, traveling through Italy by train is an excellent way to explore this amazing country.
 To make your trip even easier and more affordable I’ve created this guide about how to buy train tickets in Italy so you can get the best train tickets at the cheapest price.

 Buying Train Tickets in Italy: A Quick Guide

 The official train network in Italy is Trenitalia but dealing with their website is a hassle thanks to multiple translation issues and technical glitches when using non-Italian credit cards.
 In short, I don’t recommend using Trenitalia because there are better options for international visitors (listed below).

-Omio is my preferred booking service because they sell the same Italian train tickets at the same price as Trenitalia but with the benefit of being user-friendly—no issues using a foreign credit card, no translation issues, etc. They charge a small service fee (around $1-$3) but I feel it’s well worth the small extra cost.
+Omio is my preferred booking service because they sell the same Italian train tickets at the same price as Trenitalia but with the benefit of being user-friendly—no issues using a foreign credit card, no translation issues, etc. Omio also searches Italy’s multiple rail providers so it makes comparison shopping easier.
+Omio charges a small service fee (around $1-$3) but I feel it’s well worth the small extra cost.

 Most Omio tickets are electronic so you’ll receive an e-ticket sent to your phone (via email or the Omio App)—you simply have to the train conductor when he/she comes by to check tickets.
 If e-tickets aren’t available, you can print/collect your tickets at the train station.